Artificial Intelligence (AI) & VisiRule

 Not necessarily - you may know how to say fix something, but that does not mean you know how to express that in a coherent way.
-This is one of the big problems with building experts systems.
-We have to get the subject matter experts to specify their knowledge in an organized and unambiguous way, Having access to a soft, visual tool such as VisiRule is a great aid as ideas can be rapidly drawn and instantly tested.
+This is one of the big problems with building expert systems.
+We need the subject matter experts to specify their knowledge in an organized and unambiguous way, Having access to a soft, visual tool such as VisiRule is a great aid in achieving this, as ideas can be rapidly drawn and instantly tested.

 How can we define Artificial Intelligence?

 AI is something which mimics the jobs normally associated with humans and appears to display intelligence